Skip to content

 Tres Gatos | $ | A bookstore and cafe with different nooks and crannies to hang out in or just drink a coffee and read a book.

-For Those Who Want an Urban Neighborhood with Great Food...
-La Carolina
+Where to Stay in Quito for an Urban Neighborhood with Great Food: La Carolina

 This neighborhood is the financial and business hub of the city.
 It is a youthful neighborhood with high rises, nice hotels, and boutique accommodations.
-This neighborhood contains many international and large hotel brands.
+This neighborhood contains many international and large hotel brands when considering where to stay in Quito.
 In addition, this area has many delicious, new, and innovative restaurants to eat interesting and modern takes on Ecuadorian cuisine.

 Due to the growing popularity of this neighborhood for tourists, many tour agencies will pick you up from this neighborhood for different tours, making it the ideal location for travelers who want to stay in an active and busy neighborhood without missing out on the tourist areas of Quito.
 In addition, this neighborhood is well connected to the historic center through the metro lines with two stops within this neighborhood.